devsu/condor-auth/README.md

   .start();
 ```

-As you can see, you must return a `Grant` object from the mapping method.
+As you can see, you must return an object from the mapping method.
 This object should be a map with the resource names as the keys, and an array of roles as the values.

 Some [strategies](#strategies) might provide their own mappers, so you don't need to write the `mapper` method.